BIO-RSG/PhytoFit/README.md

 - File --> Open Project --> Navigate to the PhytoFit folder and open "PhytoFit.Rproj"

-3. Download the datasets of your choice, in one of two ways:
+3. Download the datasets of your choice:

-- Option 1: Manually download from the ftp server where they're stored: `ftp://ftp.dfo-mpo.gc.ca/bometrics/PhytoFit_datasets/`
+- Open `00_download_new_datasets.R` from the PhytoFit folder.
+Set *ask_user=FALSE* to download all available datasets, or *ask_user=TRUE* to ask before downloading each one.
+Alternatively, you can run the script from the command line like:  `Rscript [script directory]/00_download_new_datasets.R 'false'`, filling in the [script directory] with the location where you stored the script. *'false'* is the ask_user argument, set to *'true'* for prompts.

-Note: The files you download must be stored in the `data/atlantic/` or `data/pacific/` subfolders of the PhytoFit folder, depending on whether the filename starts with *atlantic_* or *pacific_*.
-If those subfolders don't exist yet, you can create them manually.
+4. To update existing datasets:

-- Option 2: Open and run `download_new_datasets.R` from the PhytoFit folder and follow the prompts in the RStudio console to download a dataset from the ftp server, or run `update_datasets.R` to update the datasets you have already downloaded with the most recent copies (and download any years of data missing from your local directory).
+- Similar to the download script in step 3, open `00_update_datasets.R` and set the *ask_user* argument, or run from the command line.
+This will update the datasets you have already downloaded with the most recent copies (and download any years of data missing from your local directory).

 **WARNINGS:**
-- Data files will be downloaded to `data/atlantic/` or `data/pacific/` subfolders of the PhytoFit repository - Do NOT move them from there or the app will not be able to read them.
+- Data files will be downloaded to `data/[region]/` subfolders of the PhytoFit repository - Do NOT move them from there or the app will not be able to read them.
 - If possible, please keep the data files if you intend to use them in the future, rather than re-downloading them later, to avoid excessive traffic on the ftp server.